-3.1 Blocking in the aquaplanet, dynamical aspects, and intermodel comparison
+3.1 Blocking in the aquaplanet, dynamical aspects and intermodel comparison

 On average, 12.9 blocks per cool season are identified for each hemisphere of the aquaplanet.
-The presence of blocking in this model configuration is consistent with previous studies that also find blocking in GCM's with zonally symmetric forcing (Hu et al., 2008; Hassanzadeh et al., 2014; Nabizadeh et al., 2019).
+The presence of blocking in this model configuration is consistent with previous studies that also find blocking in GCM's with zonally symmetric forcing (Hu et al., 2008; Hassanzadeh et al., 2014, Nabizadeh et al., 2019).
 Figure 2 shows a snapshot of the first day of an arbitrary block in the aquaplanet.
-Upstream and coincident with the block, a Rossby wave pattern can be observed in both the $Z{500}$ and $Z'{500}$ fields (Fig. 2 - the $Z{500}$ contours show a wave-like feature, and the $Z'{500}$ field shows an alternating pattern of low and high anomalies in the zonal direction).
-The presence of these features during the formation of a block agrees with previous work for both simplified (Berggren et al., 1949; Rex, 1950; Colucci, 1985; Nakamura et al., 1997; Hu et al., 2008), and comprehensive models (TN01; Yamazaki and Itoh, 2013; Nakamura and Huang, 2018; Dong et al., 2018).
+Upstream and coincident with the block, a Rossby wave pattern can be observed in both the Z500 and Z500' fields (Fig. 2 - the Z500 contours show a wave-like feature, and the Z500' field shows an alternating pattern of low and high anomalies in the zonal direction).
+The presence of these features during the formation of a block agrees with previous work for both simplified (Berggren et al., 1949; Rex, 1950; Colucci, 1985; Nakamura et al., 1997; Hu et al., 2008), and comprehensive models (TN01; Yamazaki and Itoh, 2013; Nakamura and Huang, 2018; Dong et al., 2019).

-In Fig. 2 near 75-85° W, a characteristic overturning of the $Z{500}$ contours indicative of anticyclonic Rossby wave breaking (Masato et al., 2012; Davini et al., 2012) is also observed.
-Concentrated, large magnitude W are found just upstream of, and propagating into, the block, and a relative absence of large magnitude W occurs downstream of the block.
-On the downstream equatorward flank of the block, converging W consistent with a slowing of the zonal mean flow is observed.
-The behavior of W during the genesis of this block case study agrees with Nakamura et al. (1997) and TN01 and is consistent with Nakamura and Huang's (2018) description of blocking as a traffic jam of wave activity fluxes.
+In Figure 2 near 75-85° W, a characteristic overturning of the Z500 contours indicative of anticyclonic Rossby wave breaking (Masato et al., 2012; Davini et al., 2012) is also observed.
+Concentrated, large magnitude \vec{w} are found just upstream of, and propagating into the block, and a relative absence of large magnitude \vec{w} occurs downstream of the block.
+On the downstream-equatorward flank of the block, converging \vec{w} consistent with a slowing of the zonal mean flow is observed.
+The behavior of \vec{w} during the genesis of this block case study agrees with Nakamura et al. (1997) and TN01 and is consistent with Nakamura and Huang's (2018) description of blocking as a traffic jam of wave activity fluxes.

 Block-centered compositing analysis is used to confirm that, on average, the blocks identified in the aquaplanet model evolve in a dynamically similar manner to models with zonally asymmetric forcing.
-Figure 3 shows blockcentered composites of $Z'{500}$ , W, and $\nabla \cdot W$ for blocks over the NH oceans and for the SH as well (Fig. 3, rows 1 and 2, respectively).
-In both panels only blocks anchored in the midlatitudes are considered (i.e., occurring between 30 and $65^{\circ}$ in latitude).
+Figure 3 shows block centered composites of Z500', \vec{W} , and $\vec{\nabla} \cdot \vec{W}$ for blocks over the NH oceans, and for the SH as well (Fig. 3 rows 1 and 2, respectively).
+In both panels only blocks anchored in the midlatitudes are considered (i.e., occurring between 30° and 65° of latitude).
 For the sake of comparison with the aquaplanet, blocks over land are excluded.
-For the idealized model, we show blocks from the aquaplanet (Fig. 3, row 3) and the East region (see Table 1 and Fig. 1) of the 3 km single-mountain configuration (3 km SingleMtn East, Fig. 3, row 4).
+For the idealized model, we show blocks from the aquaplanet (Fig. 3, row 3) and the East region (see table 1 and Fig. 1) of the 3 km single mountain configuration (3 km SingleMtn East, Fig. 3, row 4).
 The East region of the 3 km SingleMtn was chosen to isolate blocks generated in the model that form near the high-pressure anomaly of stationary waves.
-However, blockcentered composites for all orographic configurations (i.e., 1, 2, 3 km, and TwoMtn), and each of their respective regions yielded similar results (not shown), with little to no regional variation - this result is discussed again below.
+However, block-centered composites for all orographic configurations (i.e. 1 km, 2 km, 3 km, and TwoMtn), and each of their respective regions yielded similar results (not shown), with little to no regional variation - this result is discussed again below.